Last Updated on December 9, 2021 by queenie mak

 As a meal, tonkatsu is always accompanied by a bowl of rice, miso soup and a raw cabbage salad.

 It also comes with a delicious tonkatsu sauce.
 Some restaurants will give you a sesame grinder where you grind the sesame in the bowl and pour it into your sauce.
 Then the mixture is poured over the pork.

-There are other variations of this dish, including tonkatsu curry and tonkatsu sandwiches.
+Other variations of this popular Japanese food include tonkatsu curry and tonkatsu sandwiches.
 They are all equally good.
-I just can’t choose!e
+I can’t choose!

 Where to eat tonkatsu